Rumer Willis Flaunts Curves In Skimpy Orange Bikini

 Rumer Willis, who is the daughter of Bruce Willis and Demi Moore, used her racy image to help get a message across about positive body image.

 In the sexy snapshot, Willis wears a bikini with a classic triangle top and a pair of matching high-waisted bottoms.
-The actress’ long legs are on full display, as well as her flat tummy and toned abs.
+The actress’s long legs are on full display as well as her flat tummy and toned abs.

 Rumer has her shoulder-length dark hair parted down the middle and styled in messy waves as she strikes her pose in front of a mirror in her bedroom.